P-T-/HTTPNet/README.md

-news: im banned for 3 days because of "Forum-breakingly-long strings in posts.", which was just me accidentally not putting newlines making my text expand off the screen -_-
+news: im banned for 3 days because of "Forum-breakingly-long strings in posts.", which was just me accidentally not putting newlines making my text expand off the screen -_- i will be on #pixel (espernet) if you need me

 <p align="center"><img src="http://i.imgur.com/FeNFuvI.png"></p>